eschoi-ml/eschoi-ml.github.io/dsa/dsa.md

 - A*(A star) search (Best First Search)

 ### Greedy algorithm

+> **Code along Lecture Note: [Top 8 Greedy Algorithm](greedy.md) **

 Looks for locally optimum solutions in the hopes of finding a global optimum
+- Activity selelction
+- Fractional Knapsack
+- Graph coloring
+- Job sequencing with deadlines
+- Minimum number of platforms/ meeting rooms
+- Huffman Coding
-- Ford-Fulkerson algorithm
+- Dijkstra's algorithm for shortest paths from a single source
-- Kruskal's minimum spanning tree algorithm
-- Prim's minimum spanning tree algorithm
+- Kruska's and Prim's minimum spanning tree
-- Huffman coding

 ### Dynamic programming
 Problems that have overlapping subproblems AND optimal substructure property (If not, use a recursive algorithm using a divide and conquer approach)